MicrosoftDocs/learn/learn-pr/github/github-actions-ci/includes/5-summary.md

 ## Next steps

-To continue your journey with GitHub Actions, check out the next module on this learning path called .... where you expand on what you have learned here and use GitHub Actions in continuous delivery, and implementing infrastructure as code.
+To continue your journey with GitHub Actions, check out the next module on this learning path where you expand on what you have learned here and use GitHub Actions in continuous delivery, and implementing infrastructure as code.
-TODO: put the module name and links here

 ## Learn more